Actions and Detail Panel

 The retreat fee includes all materials and facilitation by two skilled Center for Courage & Renewal facilitators.

 Once you have booked your place on the retreat, you will receive a separate booking form for your accommodation at Trigonos.
 The accommodation fee is paid directly to Trigonos.
 Details of the types of accommodation and approximate fees are below.
-The fee includes delicious vegetarian meals (dinner on Friday and Saturday, breakfast on Saturday and Sunday, lunch on Saturday and Sunday), teas/coffees and snacks.
+The fee is for the whole of the retreat time, and includes delicious vegetarian meals (dinner on Friday and Saturday, breakfast on Saturday and Sunday, lunch on Saturday and Sunday), teas/coffees and snacks.
 Specific dietary requirements can be accommodated.
 Please note that accommodation type is subject to availability.

 Single ensuite room: £197